fluent/fluentd-docs-gitbook/deployment/signals.md

 will not retry if the flush fails.
 Fluentd will not flush the file buffer; the logs are persisted on the disk by default.

+If you use fluentd v1.9.0 or later, use `SIGUSR2` instead.

 ### SIGCONT